 Our thrust-vectoring technology removes the need for tilting of the fuselage or the rotor system in any of our VTOL aircraft.

 This improvement to the current technology eliminates the complex transition process from vertical to forward flight while reducing the number of lifting motors and bulky components inside the wing.
 Less weight and drag translate to more efficiency and higher speed capability compared to an SLT or tiltrotor aircraft.

-Our quadcopters fly level in forward flight allowing us to replace the round rods with wings.
-The non-tilted fuselage makes for a smaller profile while the wings increase lift and further reduce the profile.
-All of this combined makes for a big increase in aerodynamic efficiency.
+An example of this can be seen in our quadcopter designs.
+They fly level in forward flight allowing us to replace the round rods with wings.
+The lower profile wings combined with the non-tilted fuselage reduce drag while generating lift.
+The result is a big increase in aerodynamic efficiency.
 The horizontal orientation of the rotors eliminate a phenomenon called p-factor increasing lift and thrust efficiencies .
-For these reasons as well as others, our technology will make a quadcopter faster and more efficient.
+For these reasons as well as others, our technology will make a quadcopter significantly faster and more efficient.

 Countering dissymmetry of lift (DOL) in helicopters is another unique feature of our cam.
 DOL and retreating blade stall are major limiting factors in the top speed of a helicopter.
 Our unique cam design will address this aerodynamic limitation more effectively than a helicopter swashplate by holding a higher average pitch angle in the retreating blades and a lower average pitch angle in the advancing blades.
 Data from our proof of concept prototype showed a significant improvement of 75%, with a 125% improvement projected in future testing